Private Stochastic Optimization With Large Worst-Case Lipschitz Parameter: Concluding Remarks and Open Questions

 \section{Concluding Remarks and Open Questions}

 This paper was motivated by practical problems in which data contains outliers and potentially heavy tails, causing the worst-case Lipschitz parameter of the loss over all data points to be prohibitively large.
 In such cases, existing bounds for DP SO that scale with the worst-case Lipschitz parameter become vacuous.
 Thus, we operated under the more relaxed assumption of stochastic gradient distributions having bounded $k$-th moments.
 The $k$-th moment bound can be much smaller than the worst-case Lipschitz parameter in practice.
-For (strongly) convex loss functions, we established the asymptotically optimal rates (up to logarithms), even with non-differentiable losses.
-We also provided linear-time algorithms for smooth losses that are optimal in certain practical parameter regimes, but suboptimal in general.
-An interesting open question is: does there exist a linear-time algorithm with optimal excess risk?
+For (strongly) convex loss functions, we established the optimal rates (up to logarithms) in certain parameter regimes, but not in every parameter regime.
+Thus, a natural problem for future work is to provide optimal risk bounds in all regimes.
+We believe that a promising approach will be to build on our algorithm and techniques in~\cref{sec: localization} in order to replace the $\wt{r}_{2k}$ term by $\wt{r}_k$ in our upper bounds.
 We also initiated the study of non-convex DP SO without uniform Lipschitz continuity, showing that the optimal strongly convex rates can nearly be attained without convexity, via the proximal-PL condition.
 We leave the treatment of general non-convex losses for future work.